coco98/python-slack-bot/README.md

 $ git push hasura master
 ```

-You can test your app in your channels :D
+You can test your app in your channels. :D